MrBigBang/TreeMenu/README.md

 </android.support.v4.widget.DrawerLayout>
 ```
 some one would think it's convient to use NavigationView (in Android Design Support Library), but it is not convient to create a tree menu which is two-layer or three-layer.
-Thus i want to write this library that can help you to create a two-layer or three-layer tree menu with minimal efforts and time, provides many very useful API.
+Thus I want to write this library that can help you to create a two-layer or three-layer tree menu with minimal efforts and time, and provides many powerful API.

 Installing
 ----